-Our new favorite weekend routine is kick-off Saturday with these herbal-boosted Cinnamon Rolls adapted from Monique Volz’s brunch-worthy recipe.
+Our new favorite weekend routine is to kick off Saturdays with these herbal-boosted Cinnamon Rolls adapted from Monique Volz’s brunch-worthy recipe.

-These delicious, pillowy Cinnamon Rolls are taken to the next level of enjoyment with our best selling tinctures Light Ray and Adaptogen Balance.
+These delicious, pillowy Cinnamon Rolls are taken to the next level of enjoyment with our best selling tinctures Light Ray and Anxiety Ally.
 If you loved and miss Aphrodisia then the combination of these two formulas are perfect for you.
-Light Ray and Adaptogen Balance together relax your body, ease stress, support the liver and digestive system, and release tension.
+Light Ray and Anxiety Ally together relax your body, ease stress, support the liver and digestive system, and release tension.
 Want to kick it up a notch?
 Add Mushroom Magic to the cream cheese frosting.
 Talk about unwinding.

 FOR THE DOUGH